Doctoral Programme in Exact Sciences - Admission Criteria and Instructions for Applicants

 When applying

-• Read the Call for applications (found under "Applications documents and guidelines") carefully before filling in the electronic application.
+• Read the Call for applications (found at the bottom of the stage) carefully before filling in the electronic application.

 • Make sure you have attached all the required attachments (see the call for applications).